What are my essential travel items you ask?

-Every product listed are products I have used and loved.
+We now that you mention it, I’ve put together a list of my favorite gear and gadgets I’ve used and loved over the years.
 There’s a mix of items and if you’ve seen my past gift ideas posts you’ll recognize a lot of them.
 What works, works.

 FYI – This page includes affiliate links which means if you purchase something I will make a small commission at no additional cost to you.